 You or your organization may request a guest speaker to attend a meeting or special event.
 If you would like to request a speaker, please send the following information to Pam Spencer, Public Information Officer.
 Please provide the information a minimum of two weeks prior to your event.

 You will be contacted by the Public Information Officer to confirm the details.
 We will make every attempt to schedule your requested speaker; however, granting a request is subject to the speaker’s availability.
 If there is a topic of interest not on the list below, please contact the Public Information Officer.

-911 Communications Services Department - The Career and Responsibilities of being a Telecommunicator
+911 Communications Services Division - The Career and Responsibilities of being a Telecommunicator

 Convention Center Corporation - Managing the Julian Carroll Convention Center and Expo Center

 General Government - Paducah Government Structure, City Manager Form of Government, Paducah Citizens' Academy

 Human Rights, Paducah Human Rights Commission - Fairness in housing, employment, and public accommodations

 Information Technology - Geographic Information Systems (GIS) and Mapping

 Parks and Recreation Department